Tag: education

 Drawing lines

-“Drawing lines” offers many possibilities to train children’s skills that are important for reading, writing and arithmetics: attention, hand-eye-coordination, visual and spatial perception.
-The children are counting, they have to decide whether to draw up, down, to the right, to the left, etc. This may look simple, but for some children this is a real challenge.
+“Drawing lines” offers many possibilities to train children’s skills that are important for reading, writing, and arithmetics: attention, hand-eye coordination, visual and spatial perception.
+The children are counting, they have to decide whether to draw up, down, to the right, to the left, etc. This may look simple, but for some children, this is a real challenge.

-You get 5 sheets with 4 exercises each.
+There are 5 sheets with 4 exercises on each.
 The children have to continue the lines in the same way.
 They can do this freehand or use a ruler.
 There are also two empty templates.

 For children who have real difficulties with this kind of exercise, it might be a good idea to laminate the pages and give the children an overhead marker.
-This works like magic, because with an overhead marker children are no longer afraid to make mistakes.
+This works like magic because with an overhead marker, children are no longer afraid to make mistakes.
 They can easily wipe them away.

-Extra tip: If you have an ipad or tablet, open the file in an app that allows PDF-annotation.
-The children can do the exercise directly on the ipad/tablet.
-There is no child who refuses to do the exercise then!
+Extra tip: If you have an iPad or tablet, open the file in an app that allows PDF-annotation.
+The children can do the exercise directly on the iPad/tablet.
+No child refuses to do the exercise, then!

 DOWNLOAD THIS FREEBIE HERE